-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient mental health care Days 1-5: 50% coinsurance When in-network: prior authorization may be required depending on the \$330 copay per day procedure, except in urgent or emergent situations.
-Notification from your provider is required upon admission.
-Days 6+: \$0 copay per day Covered services include mental health care services that require a hospital stay.
-Cost-sharing is There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Inpatient mental health care Days 1-4: 50% coinsurance When in-network: prior authorization \$400 copay per day may be required depending on the , , , , , , , , , , , , , , , , , , , procedure, except in urgent or emergent situations.
+Notification from your Days 5+: provider is required upon admission. \$0 copay per day Covered services include mental health care services that require a hospital stay.
+Cost sharing is There is a 190-day lifetime limit for inpatient services in a psychiatric hospital.
 The 190-day limit does not apply to inpatient mental health services provided in a psychiatric unit of a general hospital. charged for each inpatient stay.
-Inpatient stay: Covered services For each service, see appropriate sections received in a hospital or SNF during a of this Benefits Chart for benefits, rules, ar non-covered inpatient stay limi its.
+Inpatient stay: Covered services For each service, see appropriate sections received in a hospital or SNF during a of this Benefits Chart for benefits, rules, and non-covered inpatient stay limits.
 When in-network: prior authorization may be required for some services.
-Cost-sharing is charged for each inpatier If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
+Cost sharing is charged for each inpatien stay.
+If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
-Covered services include, but are not limited to: sta ay.
-Physician services See Physician/Practi or Specialis • Diagnostic tests (like lab tests) X-ray, radium, and isotope therapy including technician materials and services See Outpatient dia therapeutic servi Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations
+Covered services include, but are not limited to: Physician services See Physician/Praction or Specialise Diagnostic tests (like lab tests) See Outpatient dia X-ray, radium, and isotope therapy including technician materials and services therapeutic servi ces and supplies Surgical dressings Splints, casts and other devices used to reduce fractures and dislocations